blytkerchan/blytkerchan.github.io/_posts/2009-09-24-out-of-touch-techies-marketing-retoric-and-nonsense-you-do-the-math.markdown

 - Posts that need to be re-tagged (WIP)
 ---

-Sometimes, techies and marketers - and especially people who are both - can get very out-of-touch with the real world and start spewing out nonsense like this:
+Sometimes, techies and marketers - and especially people who are both - can get very out-of-touch with the real world and start spewing out nonsense<!--more--> like this:

 <blockquote>The web has dramatically changed the software industry over the past 15 years.
 Today it’s hard to imagine business without the web.
 Nearly all businesses have or are creating a presence on the web to promote or sell their products and services, find new customers, or support existing ones.
 At the same time, the web has spawned a massive new ecosystem of web professionals – developers and designers who are focused on helping these businesses thrive.
 From: [Somasegars weblog](http://blogs.msdn.com/somasegar/archive/2009/09/24/announcing-websitespark.aspx)</blockquote>